bigfatpanda-training/pandas-practical-python-primer/level-1/cli-basics.md

 1. import the `subprocess` module
 2. Add content to the function stub that we created earlier to process the program arguments and copy the files.
+    * Use `help(subprocess.check_output)` or online documentation to see what this function does.
+    * How to iterate over an object?
+Or, what makes an object iterable?